Logging into SupportAbility

 Automatically Log Users Out After (inactivity)

 To assist with this, SupportAbility can be configured to automatically log users out after a specified time of inactivity.
-The default is set to '60' minutes however this can be configured to a time which better suits your organisation's requirements eg. 10 minutes.

 This setting is configured in the 'System Settings' section on the Settings tab in System Preferences: